MinhCreator/lap-image-explorer/README.md

 ### Linux

-For Debian-based distributions, uninstall the package:
+For DEB installations, uninstall the package:

 ```bash
 sudo apt remove lap
 ```

+For AppImage installations, quit Lap and delete the downloaded `.AppImage` file.

 Then remove all Lap database, cache, and configuration files: